 Hand-finished in Walsall with an open grain texture.
 This smooth surfaced material originally purpose made for equestrian use, has a high shine finish due to the care and attention it receives as it works its way through the various Sedgwick processes.
-This supple leather allows you to be creative and to suit your vision, which makes it an incredibly easy and pleasurable product to work with.
-Mainly for equestrian craftwork and belts.

 J & E Sedgwick & Co. was founded in 1900 and moved into their Walsall site in 1954.
 At the time Walsall was the capital of leather for equestrian goods.
 In more recent years (10-15 years), they have spanned into the small fashion goods sector.
 The company along with William Clarke, joined The Clayton Leather Group in 2015.